anze3db/blog/_posts/2024-06-14-fedidevs-update-2.md

 ## Costs

-It costs me 1,83 euros per month to keep the site running.
+It costs me **1,83 Euros** per month to keep the site running.
 I run it from a Raspberry Pi at home, so the hosting costs are essentially 0.
 The only actual expense is the .com domain renewal.
 This means I can easily keep the site running indefinitely without it making a dent in my savings!

 ## The future